-We bet you didn't know this about your cards’ CVV code
+What you didn't know about your card's CVV

 There is more to the CVV code than meets the eye.
 We dare to assume that most cardholders are aware of the security functionality of the much-talked-about 3 (sometimes 4)-digit code.
 But beyond addressing the obvious security functionalities of this code, we want to highlight other aspects that are of utmost importance.